Ananyarao610/Pharmachemist/README.md

 ## Introduction

-The Phaarmachemist shopping website is a web based application designed using HTML, CSS and JS.
+The Pharmachemist shopping website is a web based application designed using HTML, CSS and JS.
 MongoDB has been used as the database.
 It mimics a medicine shopping site where the users can register, login and buy medicine and skincare products.